-With thousands of environmental groups in more than 150 countries reaching out to hundreds of millions of people, Earth Day supporters have been sending world leaders the loud and clear message that citizens around the world want decisive action on clean energy now.
+With thousands of environmental groups in more than 190 countries reaching out to hundreds of millions of people, Earth Day supporters are sending world leaders the loud and clear message that people around the world want decisive action on clean energy now.

 A report by the U.N.
 Intergovernmental Panel on Climate Change warned that if nothing is done to change current emissions patterns of greenhouse gases, global temperature could increase as much as 11 degrees by 2100.